Sid911/NotDashsAdventure/README.md

 - Maybe Spritesheets can be imported too with levels?

 Yup this was my actual initial List of todos.
-Fortunetely, I was kinda aware about game development space I remembered hearing about [Flame Engine](https://flame-engine.org/).
+Fortunately, I was kinda aware about game development space I remembered hearing about [Flame Engine](https://flame-engine.org/).
 Its an awesome project which not only eliminated many of development headache but it has an awesome community.

 As always, with a new architecture of flame engine I was basically a chicken with no head trying to build an isometric game in flutter.